fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 ```julia
 (@v1.8) pkg> activate .
 ```
- Previous command will activate the current working directory.
+ The previous command will activate the current working directory.
 Note that the dot `.` is indeed the path to the current folder.

 The prompt has changed to `(lessons) pkg>` indicating that we are in the project within the `lessons` folder.
 The particular folder name can be different in your case.